Cameron-Ord/svte/readme.md

 1. Reading of text files.
 2. Editing text buffers (Insert, Remove, Delete).
 3. Move to start of previous word and move to end of next word.
+4. Move to prev/next lines.
-4. Single buffer rendering.
+5. Single buffer rendering.
-5. Char atlases.
+6. Char atlases.